-Typical Data Analyst interview process
+Typical Data Analyst Interview Process

 The data analyst interview process typically involves the following steps:

-- HR Interview: Your first step will involve a screening call with a recruiter to get a sense of your experience, interest, and salary expectations, as well as provide you with details about the position.
+- HR Interview: Your first step will often involve a screening call with a recruiter to get a sense of your experience, interest, and salary expectations, as well as provide you with details about the position.

 - Hiring Manager Interview: The next call is normally with the hiring manager.
 They might ask more about your direct experience, as well as why you are interested in the position.

 - Technical Screen: This part is specific to data analyst roles.
-The technical interview can involve SQL and Python questions or a take home test.
+The technical interview can involve SQL and Python questions or a take-home test.

 - On-site interview: The final step tends to focus on your business acumen.

-General data analyst interview questions:
+General data analyst interview questions

-What makes you the best candidate for the job?
+2. What makes you the best candidate for the job?

 Although this can be a broad question, remember the interviewer wants to hear about you as a data analyst.
-So consider your journey with data analysis, what got you interested in the first place, your previous experience, and why are you applying for this role in particular.
+So consider your journey with data analysis, what got you interested in the first place, your previous experience, and why you are applying for this role in particular.

-What type of data have you worked with?
+4. What type of data have you worked with?

 This question asks you to be as specific as possible.
 Focus on the size and type of data you have worked with, whether from previous work experience or your own projects and programs.
 Many hiring managers will be looking to see if you can handle large, complex data.

-What is data cleaning, and how do you do it?
+5. What is data cleaning, and how do you do it?

-How do you communicate technical concepts to a non-technical audience?
+6. How do you communicate technical concepts to a non-technical audience?

-Much of data analysis involves ordering your findings into a narrative, and clearly explaining it to both technical and non-technical audiences.
+Much of data analysis involves ordering your findings into a narrative and clearly explaining it to both technical and non-technical audiences.
 This is where your soft skills come in: communication and storytelling.
 Give examples of how you’ve drawn insights from data and communicated those to audiences.
 These might include presentations to shareholders or written communication within your portfolio.

-How would you go about measuring the performance of our company?
+7. How would you go about measuring the performance of our company?

 When an interviewer offers up a question about the company, this is an opportunity to show your research into their work and how you align with them.
 Consider how your analysis skills can bring insights specific to this company in particular, with their problems and goals in mind.

-What data analytics software are you familiar with?
+9. What data analytics software are you familiar with?

-Prepare by including any software listed in the job description that you have worked with, mentioning software solutions and how you have used them for different stages across the data analysis process.
+You can prepare by including any software listed in the job description that you have worked with, mentioning software solutions and how you have used them for different stages across the data analysis process.
 Be sure to include relevant terminology to keep on track.

-What is your statistical knowledge?
+10. What is your statistical knowledge for data analysis?

-This question is usually asking if you have a basic understanding of statistics, and how you have used them in your previous data analysis work.
+This question is usually asking if you have a basic understanding of statistics and how you have used them in your previous data analysis work.

-If you are entry level and not familiar with statistical methods, make sure to research the following concepts:
+If you are entry-level and not familiar with statistical methods, make sure to research the following concepts: